jmbh/mgm/README.md

 The package provides functions to a) fit a mixed graphical model to data and b) to sample from a mixed graphical model including pairwise interactions.

-The stable version can be downloaded via CRAN:
+The stable version can be installed via CRAN:

 install.packages("mgm")